Jeiwan/jeiwan.github.io/content/posts/building-blockchain-in-go-part-5.md

 1. Take the public key and hash it twice with `RIPEMD160(SHA256(PubKey))` hashing algorithms.
 2. Prepend the version of the address generation algorithm to the hash.
 3. Calculate the checksum by hashing the result of step 2 with `SHA256(SHA256(payload))`.
-The checksum is the last four bytes of the resulted hash.
+The checksum is the first four bytes of the resulted hash.
 4. Append the checksum to the `version+PubKeyHash` combination.
 5. Encode the `version+PubKeyHash+checksum` combination with Base58.